arackaf/micro-graphql-react/readme.md

 | `onMutation` | A map of mutations, along with handlers.
 This is how you update your cached results after mutations, and is explained more fully below |
 | `client`  | Manually pass in a client to be used for this query, which will override the default client|
 | `cache`  | Manually pass in a cache object to be used for this query|

+Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET—just wrap any inline string parameters you may have in `${}` - for more information, see [here](./readme-compress.md).

 ### Props passed for each query